toprakbir/HistoryToCalendar/README.md

-# Third-party Calendar
+# GoogleCalendar Automation

-This project is aimed towards automating google calendar with google api and terminal inputs.
+This project is aimed towards automating Google Calendar events with Calendar API and Chrome History database